 WordPress.org – this is the most flexible platform in the bunch.
 You have total control – which can be awesome and amazing and help you find and reach your audience.
 Or, it can be a disaster if you don’t take time to learn it or pay money for someone to develop and support the site.
 Shopify and Squarespace have limitations, but they include security, updates, and hosting.
 With WordPress.org, it’s self-hosted, and you are responsible for security, updates, and hosting.

 Not recommended: Wix, Weebly, Duda, GoDaddy Web Builder, Strikingly, Site123, etc. – these platforms aren’t portable (meaning you have to rebuild your website when you outgrow the platform), aren’t built for business, are terrible for search engines, and hold relatively low value beyond being a digital business card, albeit a hard-to-find digital business card.
 I also don’t recommend a WordPress.com website, for different reasons.

-- Get good website hosting: I highly recommend SiteGround*, which is recommended by WordPress.org.
+- Get good website hosting: I highly recommend SiteGround, which is recommended by WordPress.org.
 Honorable mention: FlyWheel.
-Budget hosting: Bluehost.
+Don’t go with budget hosting.
+You will thank me later.
 Not recommended: GoDaddy, HostGator, HostMonster, Fat Cow.